General Information about IAS Certification Process.

 Two-day IRCA Certified Transition training course is meant to formally transition auditors experienced in the eg. OHSAS 18001 standard to the new ISO 45001:2018 revision.
 This course uses exercises, workshops, role-playing, and case studies to teach the concepts, rather than relying on PowerPoint presentations.

-ISO Awareness training’s two-day course provides a detailed understanding of the concepts and focus of the ISO standard and provides the knowledge necessary to effectively implement a management system.
+ISO Awareness training provides a detailed understanding of the concepts and focus of the ISO standard and provides the knowledge necessary to effectively implement a management system.

 Certification (Registration) Of Management Systems